02MARIII/alx-low_level_programming/README.md

-this is readme for functions and nested loops
+this is .
+Readme for all file